openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

-The new parametric constants proposed here overcome that root difficulty exactly when inlining fails: A static decision about a linkage parameter is bound into a caller, and becomes available in the callee, *even when the callee fails to be inlined*.
+The new parametric constants proposed here overcome that root difficulty exactly when inlining fails: A static decision about a linkage selector is bound into a caller, and becomes available in the callee, *even when the callee fails to be inlined*.
 The specialization decision is recorded in the caller, and is perhaps shared among multiple callers, as with class layouts.
 The JVM is then given the